konnectors/libs/README.md

 * `cozy-konnector-libs` has tools to scrape and save data to your cozy
 * `cozy-jobs-cli` lets your run a konnector/service while being authenticated to a cozy
-* `cozy-logger` logs message in a human friendly way while developing and logs in JSON when in production.
-It can be used by konnector and services alike.
 * `renovate-config-cozy-konnector` is the [Renovate preset] for cozy konnectors.

 To start developing :